upday/upday.github.io/_posts/blog/2017-07-18-dwh-part2-we-need-a-storage.md

 To be honest, we evaluated Snowflake a while ago.
 A lot has changed since then, but let’s stick to the data we collected sometime in 2016.

+On Snowflake's homepage you can read:

-_From zero to petabytes, our elastic data warehouse architecture scales to any volume of data painlessly and inexpensively.
+_From zero to Petabytes, our elastic data warehouse architecture scales to any volume of data painlessly and inexpensively.
 No more painful decisions about what data you can afford to keep._

 __Pros:__